 When you’re creating marketing messages, it’s easy to lose sight of exactly who the target audience is.
 You know they’re out there, but without being able to see them directly, you feel as if you’re writing for the benefit of the wall across the room.

-The problem is, the message reflects that vague, impersonal feeling, and thus, it fails to resonate.
-To ensure that it hits home, your IT company’s marketing team must create buyer personas.
+The problem is the message reflects that vague, impersonal feeling, and thus, it fails to resonate.
+To ensure it hits home, your IT marketing team must create buyer personas.

 What Exactly is a Buyer Persona?

 A buyer persona is an archetype of your ideal client based on a combination of market research and information about your existing clients.
 A persona gives you insights into what prospective clients are thinking and doing as they seek to solve a problem that your company could help them with.

 Contrary to popular belief, buyer personas are not one-dimensional profiles.
 Those that are truly actionable are a combination of the specific goals, concerns, and attitudes that drive prospective customers to choose particular IT companies.

 Once you have these insights into how your ideal customers make buying decisions, you can align your content marketing and sales approach with their expectations.

 A buyer persona can help you serve your audience in the following ways: